WUMUXIAN/blog-wumuxian/hexo/source/_posts/Monitor-Your-Kubernetes-Cluster.md

 In the above yaml file, we specified a service account for node exporter and bind it with a cluster role with the permission to create tokenreviews.
 We then deploy the node exporter pods via DaemonSet and expose a headless service for these pods and specify a **ServiceMonitor**, which will scrape the metrics from the service and send to prometheus.

-### kube-state-metrics
+### The kube-state-metrics for Kubernetes Cluster metrics

-We can collect Kubernetes cluster metrics via **kube-state-metrics**, which is the new official tool that outputs prometheus format of metrics provided by the Kubernetes community for monitoring purpose.
-Different from node exporter, we don't need to have
+We can collect Kubernetes cluster metrics via **kube-state-metrics**, which is the new official tool provided by the Kubernetes community that outputs prometheus format of metrics for monitoring purpose.
+The **kube-state-metrics** talks to kube-api-server to generate metrics about the state of objects, so different from node exporter, we don't run it on every node as DaemonSet, instead we only deploy it as a deployment with 1 replicaset.

 ```yaml
 ---